Tampa Bay – ranked one of the top 5 best big cities to live in by Money Magazine. Find out why moving to Tampa could be great for you!

 Quick Tampa Snapshot

-- Tampa has the 53rd largest city population in the United States.
+- Tampa has the 52 largest city population in the United States, with and estimated population of 377,165.

 - Tampa is nicknamed Cigar City for its cigar history/Cuban heritage and Lightning Capital (where do you think Tampa’s hockey team got their name?) for it’s high occurrence of lightning strikes compared to the rest of the US.
 There’s even a brewery that pays homage to Tampa’s cigar history.